DimitriPalmer22/Studio-Docs/Projects/Summer Project/Playtest Survey.md

 - Did you feel like the dodge mechanic was responsive and smooth?
 Were there any hitches or issues with it?
 - Did the distribution of enemies per-wave feel good, or did you feel like there were too many or too few enemies at any point?
 - Do you feel like the enemies and their abilities need to be introduced to the player better?
+- Is the combat too repetitive?
+Do you feel like if you had to play this game for at least an hour, you'd get bored of it?

 # UI & UX
 - Were there any UI elements where you felt like you didn't know what they did or what they represented?